 Georgetown in Quitman County, Georgia — The American South (South Atlantic)

 Location.
-31° 53.149′ N, 85° 6.54′ W. Marker is in Georgetown, Georgia, in Quitman County.
+31° 53.157′ N, 85° 6.543′ W. Marker is in Georgetown, Georgia, in Quitman County.
 Marker is on Main Street 0 miles south of Harrison Street, on the right when traveling south.
-The marker stands in front of the Quitman County Courthouse.
-Main Street was US Highway 82 before the Touch for map.
-Marker is at or near this postal address: 111 Main Street, Georgetown GA 39854, United States of America.
+Main Street is the former U.S. Highway 82.
+Touch for map.
+Marker is at or near this postal address: 115 Main Street, Georgetown GA 39854, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 27, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 455 times since then and 16 times this year.
-Photos: 1, 2, 3. submitted on August 27, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on August 26, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 513 times since then and 20 times this year.
+Photos: 1, 2, 3, 4. submitted on August 26, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.